 The iSUP 14ft M1 is a new experience for me.
 The versatility of an inflatable board is compelling, allowing easy packing when you are bringing all the toys!.
 When you need performance for racing too, the Mistral M1 iSUP Line delivers, as my early GPS testing shows.
 I’de say in most smooth water races, speeds are comparable between the M1 and the average 14 footer.
 Besides performance you get a really easy handling board or 25 lbs, and one you won’t stress hitting the door, etc…

-Mike Hecker’s innaugural Avenue of the Flags Criterium was a big success this saturday in Buellton.
+Mike Hecker’s inaugural Avenue of the Flags Criterium was a big success this Saturday in Buellton.
 I drove up to shoot a few of the races mid afternoon.
-I posted a sequence on Facebook.
+I posted a sequence on FB.
 This race was the 35+ Men, Cat 1,2,3 and 4.

 Mike Hecker asked for a photo of his team cornering or at the finish to promote the innaugural Avenue of the Flags Criterium in Buellton in the Santa Barbara News Press.
 Just so happened to have a great shot of Chris Walker leading the pack in the 2010 Mothballs Crit.